mustafaalberri/economic_mpc/README.md

 Please read the report that describes the whole project.
-You can also run the code if needed (Jupyter notebook) by downloading the 'code' folder and installing the needed dependencies (numpy, matplotlib, casadi).
+If you need to run the code, please email mustafaalberri@gmail.com for sharing the code and instructions.